hsc-latte/hs32core-rtl/README.md

 ```
 node enc.js blinky
 ```
-Under `bench/` you will find generate files.
+Under `bench/` you will find generated files.
 Next, run the `Build All` task and select `SOC` to configure the project for our devboard.
 Finally, plug in the devboard and run the `Upload`